You have the best team with the suitable skill set and commitment to excellence- but why are your construction bids not working?

 These tenders are used extensively from project commencement to dispute resolution.
 The owner negotiates with one contractor from beginning to project end.
-These tenders are useful for highly specialist contracts or when the owner wants to extend the scope of work.
-There is better communication and information flow since the contractor is a part of the project team.
+These tenders are helpful for highly specialist contracts or when the owner wants to extend the scope of work.
+There is better communication, and information flow since the contractor is a part of the project team.

-In serial tendering, the tenders are based on the schedules of work of bill of quantities.
+In serial tendering, the tenders are based on the work schedules of bills of quantities.
 The rates are used to value results over a given number of projects, and with time the procedure can be repeated for different projects.

 Types of construction procurement